gabrielbaez04/ICTest/README.md

 # ICTest
 ## InstaCarro Auction Page
-I was asked to develop this auction module using ReactJS.
+As part of an interview test was asked to develop this auction module using ReactJS.
 I used create-react-app to quickstart, also ,it's just vanilla css.

 In order to run the project, do the following steps: